kdan80/v4/content/featured/MusicApp/index.md

   - MongoDB
 ---

-A music streaming app built with Next.js on the frontend and Express.js on the backend.
-Express produces signed URLs for audio streaming via a Cloudfront distribution that sits in front of an S3 Bucket.
+A music streaming app built with Next.js and Express.js.
+Media is hosted in an S3 Bucket and streamed via Cloudfront.
 Metadata is stored in a MongoDB document store.